-My research is focused on understanding the role of climatic and ecological change in human evolution.
-I primarily use stable isotopes to study environmental and dietary change among hominins, primates, and other mammals.
-Complementary isotope studies of modern African ecosystems play an important role in my approach to paleoecology and paleoclimate.
+I study the ecology and evolution of early hominins in Africa.
+My research is focused on diets and environments of fossil hominins, primates, and other mammals using stable isotopes.
+Complementary isotope studies of modern African ecosystems play an important role in my approach to paleoecology.

 Current work is focused on the NERC-funded project entitled "A diet for all seasons: the role of intra-annual variability in the evolution of hominin diet in East Africa".

 My research is focused on investigating the evolution of diet variability among early hominins in eastern Africa, as well as relationships between diet and environmental change.
 The aim of ongoing laser ablation microsampling of fossil teeth is to understand seasonal-scale changes in diet during the lifetimes of individual hominins.

 I am interested in the role of climatic and ecological change in human evolution.
 My work relies on isotopes in fossil teeth and sediments to study hominin environments in Africa over the last 6 million years.
 Current projects are focused on reconstructing herbivore diets, aridity, and seasonality at fossil and archaeological sites in the Lake Turkana and Lake Victoria regions.

 I use stable isotopes in feces, hair, and teeth to study diet and other aspects of ecology in extant and extinct primates, particularly baboons and great apes.
 Current work is focused on (1) understanding diet change in fossil primates in Africa over geologic to seasonal time scales, and (2) diet variability in living and historic African primates using museum and field collections.
 Work on living primates is critical for guiding interpretations of isotopic variability in fossil primates and hominins.

 ecology of modern african herbivores